ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-threading.rst

 MPU6000 driver in PX4Firmware/src/drivers/mpu6000.

-The reason for this duplication is that the PX4 project already provides a set of well tested drivers for hardware that comes with PX4 boards, and we enjoy a good collaborative relationship with the PX4 project on developing and enhancing these drivers.
+The reason for this duplication is that the PX4 project already provides a set of well tested drivers for hardware that comes with Pixhawk boards, and we enjoy a good collaborative relationship with the PX4 team on developing and enhancing these drivers.
 So when we build ArduPilot for PX4 we take advantage of the PX4 drivers by writing small "shim" drivers which present the PX4 drivers with the standard ArduPilot library